 The Western Reserve Historical Society welcomes volunteers at Hale Farm & Village and the Cleveland History Center in a variety of roles, including guest services, special event support, education and public programming, and more!

 How do you get started?
 It’s simple!
-Complete the secure online application inquiry and we will contact you, or email firstname.lastname@example.org.
+Contact us by email firstname.lastname@example.org.

 Current Opportunities and Volunteer Openings

-The WRHS Education Department is seeking volunteers to fill the following positions:
+WRHS is seeking volunteers to fill the following positions: